Lesson Plan - Get It!

 - You focus on the most important words, not articles and prepositions.

-- You don't have to rewrite words that are closely connected to your topic (In the demo, she did not write down "Illinois" because that was her topic).
+- You don't have to rewrite words that are closely connected to your topic.

 Your next question might be, "Where do I take these notes?"
 One of the best things you can do when working on a research project is to buy a pack of multi-colored 3X5 index cards to use for note-taking.
 Here are the steps to creating useful notecards: